ike9000e/Min4/README.md

 		KEY can also be specified as HEX value with 0x prefix, eg. '0xffbe' (F1 in this case) (This is an Xlib feature).

 	--bNoDefaultBinds 0|1      --      default: 0

 		Do not assign any default binds.
-		This switch must appear before any actual user bind made via the '--bind_k' switch.
+		On command line, this switch must appear before any actual user bind made via the '--bind_k' option.

 	--bShowBinds 0|1        --        default: 1

 		Shows all key binds in the program on startup.
 Includes any default binds.

 	--nMoveByKeyAmount NUMBER       --       default: 16

-		How much to move when using keyboard, in sigle button press.
+		How much to move the image when using keyboard, in sigle key press.

 	--config_file FILE

 		Configuration file that contains command line options.
 		Each line should contain option name followed by value.
 Simple parsing.
 		Example file contents:

 			--bg_fs FF88FF
 			--bind_k Delete=Quit
 			--bind_k c=Quit

 		Each line must begin with correct option name, that starts with double dash, followed by space character.
 Only after that space character the string can be quoted.